lateu/case-study/README.md

 ansible_become_pass=pass

 2. roles config
- a. copy the Role-server file in ansible home
+ a. copy the Role-server file in ansible home.
- b. copy apache-tomcat-setup-role and maven-setup-role in sub directory roles of ansible
+ b. copy apache-tomcat-setup-role and maven-setup-role in sub directory roles of ansible.

-**How run**
+**How to run**
- on your temrminal type > ansible-playbook role-server.yml
+ open your temrminal type > ansible-playbook role-server.yml

 **Tech Stack**